tobbtechnologies/womeninmove/README.md

 -------------

-DP2P CF refers to Decentralised Peer to Peer Crowd Funding.
+DP2P CF refers to a Decentralised Peer to Peer Crowd Funding.

 This happens when two or more individuals known as Peers put their funds together to fund each other.

 Why Peer to Peer?
 This is caused by the fact that individuals eliminate a master servant, centralized way where

-one person/company controls Peers and is paid by Peers for borrowing Peers funds for their projects.
+one person/company controls Peers and is paid by Peers for borrowing Peer funds for their projects.

-Virtual here refers to the fact that Peers across borders or continents meet and interact via an online platform
+Virtual refers to the fact that Peers across borders or continents meet and interact via an online platform

 and use Internet and Communications Technologies to exchange messages and trade.